ery010/krnlcc/README.md

-# krnlcc - Custom GPU-oriented DSL to PTX Assembly Compiler
+# krnlcc - Custom GPU Language to PTX Assembly Compiler

 **krnlcc** is a compiler for the custom programming language **KRNL**.
 This is mainly a project for learning about compilers, specifically GPU programming language to PTX assembly.